 How Do I Prevent Hyponatremia on Long Runs?

-If you’re dehydrated, your body will have lower sodium levels to begin with, which is not good if you’re going on a long run.
-Make sure that you drink enough the day before going for a run and the hours leading up to your run to begin the run hydrated.
+If you’re dehydrated, your body will have lower sodium levels to begin with.
+That’s not good if you’re going on a long run.
+Make sure that you drink enough the day before going for a run, and in the hours leading up to your run.

 But remember.
 Don’t overdo it!
-A good rule of thumb is to drink half of your body weight in fluid ounces.
+A good rule of thumb is to drink half of your body weight in fluid ounces per day.
 If you’re drinking way more than that, it’s too much.
 Also, your urine should be a light yellow, not necessarily super clear.
 If it’s really, really clear, you might be drinking too much.

 Drink Sports Drinks

-Water is important to stay hydrated, but you also need electrolytes, which you’ll get through sports drinks as well.
-If you’re running a race, it’s okay if you take the water the majority of the time, but don’t forego the sports drink that will give you the electrolytes (and sodium) you need.
+Water is important to stay hydrated, but you also need electrolytes.
+These come from a well-balanced and healthy diet, but can also come from sports drinks.
+If you’re running a race, it’s okay if you take the water the majority of the time.
+Every few water stops, though, take the sports drink.
+That will give you the electrolytes (including sodium) you need.

-Ideally, you’ve thought about this ahead of time as to when you’re going to take water and when you’re going to take sports drinks.
+Ideally, you’ve thought ahead of time about your hydration plan.
 Some runners even like to carry two hydration bottles with them on long runs—one for water and one for a sports drink.
+Gels and energy chews also deliver plenty of electrolytes.

 Don’t Force Yourself to Drink